 Richard Reed Watts, Burke, VA.
 As a boy, me and my brother would disappear upstairs at our grandparent’s house, exploring for hours everything we could get our hands on.
 It was dark and smelled old and dusty and it was wonderfully beautiful.
 I remember distinctly coming across the old fragile parchment that was a list […]

 Lisa Roy Denver, CO I have done lots of genealogy research and DNA tests on my family.
 Most African Americans are mixed race.
 My great great great great great grandfather Thomas’s Buckingham was white and married a Black woman in the late 1700s.
 I am their descendant.
 Yet my family has a hard time accepting […]

 T.J.
 Chicago, IL Yes, I’m the Great White Devil himself.
 I came here to the U.S., killed ALL the injuns I could find (actually, my great-great grandmother was a 16 year old Cherokee half breed when she gave birth to my great grandmother, whom I had the pleasure of knowing.)
 I whipped and beat n*****s […]

 Amanda Jones Melbourne, FL

-One Church was founded by slave owners, the other by former slaves.
-On a recent cold, wet winter night their spiritual descendants crossed the divide that separated their ancestors and came together to share a meal, to talk, and to listen to a national journalist tell the story on conversations about race in her own […]
+REPOST: Story by Patricia Templeton One Church was founded by slave owners, the other by former slaves.
+On a recent cold, wet winter night their spiritual descendants crossed the divide that separated their ancestors and came together to share a meal, to talk, and to listen to a national journalist tell the story on conversations about […]

 Virginia Berthy I come from the combination of an old Alabama-Mississippi family and an old Virginia Family.
 I do not to my knowledge have an ancestor that did not own slaves before it was outlawed.
 I am told in back rooms of random family discussion that my great-great-great grandfather was the first white sheriff of […]